• Skip to primary navigation

 Perhaps the most common type of fencing for chickens is the chicken wire.
 It’s produced with a thin wire material that has been woven together, and it resembles hexagon shapes in between the wires.
 It tends to be cheaper than other types of fencing since it’s thinner and easier for production companies to produce.
 On the downside, chicken wire fencing doesn’t have any extra coating to protect against rusting from occurring over time.

-Even though it tends to rust more easily, it’s still useful for many different purposes.
-Many people use it if they have a daytime yard for chickens that can be easily monitored from inside your house.
-It’s also suitable for separating chickens that are already enclosed within a coop since chickens tend to not try and break through the wire fencing.
+It’s also suitable for separating chickens enclosed within a coop since chickens tend not to try and break through the wire fencing.
 It’s also used by many to provide underground protection to keep predators from digging under the coop to get the chickens.

 chicken coop wire

-Other than the chicken wire fences, you also have the ability to use hardware cloth or chicken wire mesh.
-Chicken wire mesh can either be made from a plastic or a steel material.
-Plastic hardware cloth is produced by melting plastic wires together and cooling them into the structure of a mesh fence.
-It’s not as durable as steel wire, but it’s definitely cheaper and can provide sufficient support for keeping chickens within enclosed areas similar to chicken wire fence.
-Plastic hardware cloth is also great for providing protection for your chicken run from above, preventing hawks and other large predators from swooping down to attack your chickens.
+It’s not as durable as steel wire, but it’s cheaper and can provide sufficient support for keeping chickens within enclosed areas like a chicken wire fence.
+Plastic hardware cloth is also great for protecting your chicken run from above, preventing hawks and other large predators from swooping down to attack your chickens.

 Perhaps the most durable and the best wire for a chicken run is galvanized hardware cloth.
 Galvanized hardware cloth is essentially steel wire that’s been added rust-proof by hot-dipping it into zinc.
 Not only is it more durable in its rust-proof qualities, but it’s also stiffer and not as easy to bend as a wire fence.
 That being said, the chances of predators tearing through the fence are slim to none, so it’s the best wire for a chicken run.